 'OneNote in a painting practice-led doctoral research project', 20th February 2019, PGR Studio's Filtering the Universe, Birmingham, UK.

-Coordinator of creative showcases, M3C Research Festival, May 2019
+Co-coordinator of creative showcases, May 2019, M3C Research Festival, Birmingham, UK

-Volunteer organisor, PGR Studio's 'Inside//Out Research Festival', January 2019
+Volunteer organisor, January 2019, PGR Studio's 'Inside//Out Research Festival', Birmingham City University, Birmingham, UK

 The visual voice